The Scholar Who Stayed

 The reason he never left home was love.

 In 1876, Warfield married Annie Pierce.
 They were young, brilliant, deeply in love.
 They set out on their honeymoon to Europe.
-And then, on a spring night, a violent electrical storm shattered their world.
+And then, on a walking trip through the Harz mountains, a violent thunderstorm shattered their world.

 And Warfield — who would become the most formidable theological mind of his generation — built his entire life around caring for her.

 He rarely traveled.
 He rarely left Princeton.
 He organized his schedule around her medical needs.
 He sat with her.
 He read to her.
 He worked by her side, writing his most thunderous defenses of grace while her suffering testified to the sovereignty of the God he was defending.
 He gave up the fame that might have been his.
 He gave up the platform.
-He gave up the traveling evangelism that would have made him a household name.
+He gave up the traveling evangelism.

 Thirty-nine years.
 He never left.
 That is not willpower.
 That is the perseverance of the saints made flesh.